KeatonGoebel/Tish/README.md

 * help: The help command prints out information about every command and how to execute them.

-* exit: The exit command exits the Shell
+* exit: The exit command exits the program

 * tishtime: The tishtime command prints out how long the shell has been running in seconds and minutes if applicable

-* lines: The lines command shows how many lines have been inputted by the user.A line is determined by every press of the enter/return key.
+* lines: The lines command shows how many lines have been inputted by the user.
+A line is determined by every press of the enter/return key.
 Therefore using the lines command also counts as a line

 * lastcom: The lastcom command executes the last command again.
 It can be used multiple times to repeat the last commmand.